 Awakening Your Inner Greatness

 Discovering and embracing your greatness is at the heart of being turned on.
 It means understanding, seeing, and experiencing the value you bring to others just by being yourself.
 When you recognize your strengths, talents, and unique qualities and share them with the world, your perspectives change, and your life transforms.
-You’ll be more confident, fulfilled, and passionate about life when you awaken your inner greatness.
+When you awaken your inner greatness, you’ll be more confident, fulfilled, and passionate about life.

 The Impact on Your Relationships and Career

 You attract positive people when you’re on and engaged, and opportunities come with less effort.
 You become a more effective leader, a better employee, and a more loving partner.
 Your enthusiasm and passion for life will inspire those around you and create a ripple effect of positivity.
-Turning on or choosing to distract yourself and tune out impacts your personal life, relationships, and career.
+Turning off, not being present, or choosing to distract yourself and tune out impacts your personal life, relationships, and career negatively.